10 Reasons for Quitting Meth [List]

 Unlike some other drugs, it is straightforward to fall into meth’s rabbit hole of addiction.
 The reason for this is that meth increases the amount of natural chemical dopamine in the brain.
 Dopamine is involved in body movement, motivation, and reinforcement of rewarding behaviors.
 The drug rapidly releases high levels of dopamine in the reward areas of the brain

 Meth quickly enters a person’s bloodstream and mind when injecting or smoking it.
-This flood causes an immediate and intense “rush.”
-It lasts only a few minutes but has a description of being very pleasurable.
+The meth then floods into the brain and for a couple of minutes causing an intense pleasure ‘rush’.
 Those few minutes are enough to increase meth’s potential to get you hooked fast greatly.
-The rush is brief, so users tend to “binge” on meth to keep the high going.
-This binging can go on for hours or even days, during which users don’t sleep or eat.
-You can find yourself being held hostage by this drug.
+This is due to the euphoric rush being brief, therefore, people tend to continue using meth in one sitting to continue the high.
+This is called a ‘binge’ and this binging can go on for hours or even days.
+During this time users tend to not eat or sleep resulting in one finding themselves being held hostage by this drug.

 2. Psychosis And Paranoia